top of page

 3. Stress, Overwhelm & Your Heart

-November and December are the most stressful months for many people.
+November and December are often the most stressful months for many.
 Stress hormones can influence blood pressure, sleep, and recovery.

 Try one small daily practice: